Email domain changes

 With DMARC we can tell the world how to handle the unauthorized use of our email domains by instituting a policy (p=) in your DMARC record and thus improving security of our email domains.

-Starting in January, the below email domains will be decommissioned:
+Starting in January 2025, the below email domains were decommissioned:

-If customers have previously received emails from these domains, they will begin to see them instead coming from the mail.myobpayglobal.com domain.
+If customers had previously received emails from these domains, they are now coming from the mail.myobpayglobal.com domain.
 For example, the sender payroll@myobpayglobal.com or payroll@payglobal.com will instead become payroll@mail.myobpayglobal.com

-We will be making these changes ourselves over the course of January; email configuration using decommissioned domains will be updated across PayGlobal, Self Service, workflows, integrations & SSRS.
+Email configuration using decommissioned domains were updated across PayGlobal, Self Service, workflows, integrations & SSRS.

 What do customers need to do?